 This post will focus on user management in general.
-Creating new user(s), setting up 2FA, disabling admin account (for security reasons), adding new users app permissions, quotas etc. Lets begin.
+Creating a new user(s), setting up 2FA, disabling admin account (for security reasons), adding new users app permissions, quotas, etc. Let's begin.

-Most 1st time users make mistakes and use the default admin account for their day to day operations.
-If you recall in Part 1 there was a step after the DSM installation that required you to setup a new admin account.
-Now this is not the existing admin account that is built in, but rather a new, personal, admin type account.
-If you decide to use that account for your day to day operations be sure to know what you are doing.
-Anyone who has access to that account can make major changes to the DSM configuration that includes, raid deletion, configuration of all apps and services, user management etc...
+Most of the 1st time users make mistakes and use the default admin account for their day to day operations.
+If you recall in Part 1 there was a step after the DSM installation that required you to set up a new admin account.
+Now, this is not the existing admin account that is built-in, but rather a new, personal, admin type account.
+If you decide to use that account for your day-to-day operations be sure to know what you are doing.
+Anyone who has access to that account can make major changes to the DSM configuration that includes, raid deletion, the configuration of all apps and services, user management, etc...

-All user creation begins in Control Panel of DSM.
-Using the upper left hand side drop down menu, click on the icon to open Control Panel.
+All user creation begins in the Control Panel of DSM.
+Using the upper left-hand side drop-down menu, click on the icon to open Control Panel.

 We need to cover 2 parts here, User and Group.
 Each icon in CP is responsible for one part of user management.
 Let's start with Group.

-Under User section there is also the Advanced tab.
-This tab covers password settings (system wide settings), expiration as well as 2FA (two factor authentication) and usage of User Home service (certain apps and services require this so at one point you will have to activate it even if you are not running with more than 1-2 users).
+Under the User section, there is also the Advanced tab.
+This tab covers password settings (system-wide settings), expiration as well as 2FA (two-factor authentication), and usage of User Home service (certain apps and services require this so at one point you will have to activate it even if you are not running with more than 1-2 users).

 Creating a user and setting up 2FA

-Ok lets say you need an additional user (apart from the one created using the DSM installation wizard).
-You need to create it, give it permissions and limitations (optional) and for security reason we will learn how to configure 2FA.
+Ok, let's say you need an additional user (apart from the one created using the DSM installation wizard).
+You need to create it, give it permissions and limitations (optional), and for security reasons we will learn how to configure 2FA.

-Next step will be to assign the user to group(s).
-You will notice that you can't deselect users group.
-As mentioned before, all members have to be members of user group.
-After you have selected group or groups that you want your new member to be part of, move to the next step of the wizard, shared folder permissions.
+The next step will be to assign the user to a group(s).
+You will notice that you can't deselect the users group.
+As mentioned before, all members have to be members of the user group.
+After you have selected a group or groups that you want your new member to be part of, move to the next step of the wizard, shared folder permissions.